“and you will know the truth, and the truth will set you free.” (John 8:32)

 Martin Luther King Jr.

 I was among one of the first African – American students to enter an all white elementary school.
 What I didn’t know was that this experience was ordained by God.
-A few years ago the Lord impressed upon my spirit that this experience was meant to prepare me for things to come.
-I believe that time has come to break silence on the many injustices and disparities all people are facing in America.
+A few years ago the Lord impressed upon my spirit.
+He made me understand that this experience was meant to prepare me for things to come.
+I believe the time has come.
+We must break the silence on the many injustices and disparities all people are facing in America.
 EQUALITY

 From the Scriptures, we learn much of lament.
 Recall David, Job, and Isaiah in their respective times of mourning.
 Their grief is symbolized with ashes and sackcloth, and marked with honest, anguished cries. … And there is Rachel, “weeping for her children” with “lamentation and bitter weeping” (Jeremiah 31:15).

-In the midst of a global pandemic, perhaps we recognize a greater need for spiritual truth and Christ to come again.
-Life in quarantine, along with racial tensions, political upheaval, and an insurrection that left several people dead has exposed the complexities of pain and suffering in the world.
+In the midst of a global pandemic, we perhaps recognize a greater need for spiritual truth.
+We long for Christ to come again.
+Life in quarantine has exposed the complexities of pain and suffering in the world.
+Racial tensions and political upheaval add to these difficulties.
+An insurrection that left several people dead has further highlighted these issues.
 We feel the pain and suffering that exists in the world, yet we know that Christ is Lord.
 We grieve the current order of the world, yet we believe that Christ will deliver us.
 He came to set the captives free (Is.
 61:1; Luke 4:18).
 The kingdom of God is here, but we have yet to see the new heaven and new earth that is coming (Rev. 21).

 Jesus warned that in this world we will have trouble.
 But take heart!
 He has overcome the world (John 16:33),